 Wilmington University is a private, non-profit institution that is fully accredited by the Middle States Association of Colleges and Schools.
-The College of Education is nationally accredited through 2020 by NCATE (National Council for the Accreditation of Teacher Education).
+The College of Education is nationally accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 In addition, all licensure-linked teacher preparation degree programs are nationally recognized by relevant Specialized Professional Associations.
 College of Education degree programs contributing to eligibility for state licensure/certification are also approved by the Delaware Department of Education.